For the past 5 years, I have had the goal of visiting each of the 7 Wonders of the world. Traveling to Peru and seeing Machu Picchu was one of them.

 Alright, let’s talk logistics.

-First, make sure to book your trip well in advance as the tours sell out quickly and you can only go with a tour group or private certified guide.
+First, make sure to book your tour on the Inca Trail well in advance as the tours sell out quickly and you can only go with a tour group or private certified guide.
+Yes, sadly the answer to the question “Can you hike the Inca Trail without a guide?” is a big fat depressing no.

 The most visitors the park allows is 500 a day and that includes guides and porters which make up over half that number.
-This may not sound like a lot, but it really is when you think about the fact that everyone follows the same narrow trails.
+This may not sound like a lot, but it really is when you think about the fact that everyone follows the same narrow trails to Machu Picchu.

 We managed with a group of six (not including the guide, porters, and cook).
 From what I have seen, the price is around $500-$700 USD per person.
 We paid at the lower end as my wife is Colombian and we found a tour operator that catered more to the Spanish speaking South American clientele.